- Book early & save on Virgin Holidays in 2023

 From April to November temperatures are slightly lower with July and August being the coolest months.
 At higher elevations temperatures at night may fall as low as 15°C (59°F) and rise to 22°C (72°F) during the day.
 The coast is usually 2 or 3 degrees warmer with a fairly constant breeze from the south-east.

-More Mauritius destinations
+More about Mauritius

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers